Bright Futures – Teen Mother Independent Living

 Parenting can be overwhelming, even in the best of circumstances.
 But for teenage girls in foster care, providing emotional and financial support for another young life is nearly impossible.

 Family Matters of Greater Washington’s Bright Futures* program provides hope, support, and education to teen mothers who are wards of the District of Columbia, and to their offspring.
-This residential program empowers, enriches and elevates 16 to 20-year-old mothers, by giving them access to:
+This residential program empowers, enriches and elevates 16 to 20-year-old mothers, by providing:

 - Vocational training or high school matriculation